-Let us revisit the type of hierarchical neural network models introduced in Chapter VII.
-A hierarchical network model can be described by a series of layers l=0, 1, ..., N (Figure VII-4).
-Each layer contains $n_l \ge n_l$ units arranged in a matrix (the matrix does not need to be square), each unit having a circumscribed receptive field, and therefore being activated by a specific location in the image.
-Additionally, there may be multiple different filters $K_l$ at each location (sometimes referred to as kernels), creating a collection of such matrices; for example, the input image (l=0) may have $K_0=3$ colors.
+Let us revisit the type of hierarchical neural network models introduced in Sections 7.3 and 7.5.
+A hierarchical network model can be described by a series of layers l = 0, 1, ..., N (Figure 7.4).
+Each layer contains $n_l \times n_l$ units arranged in a matrix (the matrix does not need to be square), each unit having a circumscribed receptive field and, therefore, being activated by a specific location in the image.
+Additionally, there may be multiple different filters K_l at each location (sometimes referred to as kernels), creating a collection of such matrices; for example, the input image (l = 0) may have $K_0 = 3$ colors.
 Such a collection of matrices in each layer is called a tensor.
-The activity of all units in each layer can be represented by the value $\mathbf{x}l$ ( $\mathbf{x}l \in \mathbb{R}^{n_l \times n_l \times K_l}$ ).
-Each entry in $\mathbf{x}$ is typically represented by a scalar value, usually referred to as its activation, and which can be coarsely interpreted as the firing rate of the unit.
-The image is the input to the initial layer: $\mathbf{x}0$ represents the pixel values in the image.
-A different image would lead to a different set of activations $\mathbf{x}i$ (in the previous section, we used the subindex i to denote the activations, or features, for each individual image, which is dropped here for simplicity and should not be confounded with the subindex l used here to denote a given layer).
+The activity of all units in each layer can be represented by the value $\mathbf{x}l (\mathbf{x}l \in \mathbb{R}^{n_1 \times n_l \times K_l})$.
+Each entry in x is typically represented by a scalar value, usually referred to as its activation, which can be coarsely interpreted as the firing rate of the unit.
+The image is the input to the initial layer; x0 represents the pixel values in the image.
+A different image would lead to a different set of activations x_l (in the previous section, we used the subindex i to denote the activations, or features, for each individual image, which is dropped here for simplicity and should not be confounded with the subindex l used here to denote a given layer).

-From one layer to the next, the matrices are transformed through various convolution operations (Section VII.7), non-linearities like the ReLU operation (Figure VII.2), and through pooling operations like max-pooling (Figure VII.6).
-In the most typical scenario, these operations take place between layer l and layer l+1.
-All of these operations together are referred to as a convolution block, including the convolution operation itself, ReLU, and the pooling operation.
-In fact, a single biological neuron may implement all of these computations as schematically illustrated in Figure VII-1.
+From one layer to the next, the matrices are transformed through various convolution operations (Section 7.7), nonlinearities like the ReLU operation (Figure 7.2), and pooling operations like max-pooling (Figure 7.6).
+In the most typical scenario, these operations take place between layer l and layer l + 1.
+All of these operations together are referred to as a convolution block - including the convolution operation itself, ReLU, and the pooling operation.
+In fact, a single biological neuron may implement all of these computations as schematically illustrated in Figure 7.1.

 This formulation based on sequential processing assumes that the activity in a given layer depends exclusively on the activity pattern in the previous layer.
-This simplification implies that at least three types of connections are ignored

-(Figure VII-4): (i) connections that "skip" a layer in the hierarchy (e.g., synapses from V1 directly onto area V4, skipping area V2); (ii) top-down connections (e.g., synapses from V2 to V1), and (iii) connections within a layer (e.g., horizontal connections between neurons with similar preferences in V1).
-Some variations, like the so-called ResNet architecture, also include connections that bypass some of the layers (introduced in Section VII.4).
+This simplification implies that at least three types of connections are ignored (Figure 7.4): (i) connections that "skip" a layer in the hierarchy (e.g., synapses from V1 directly onto area V4, skipping area V2); (ii) top-down connections (e.g., synapses from V2 to V1), and (iii) connections within a layer (e.g., horizontal connections between neurons with similar preferences in V1).
+Some variations, like the so-called ResNet architecture, also include connections that bypass some of the layers (introduced in Section 7.4).

 It is tacitly assumed in most models that there exist general rules, often summarized in the epithet "cortex is cortex," such that only a few types of transformations are allowed in the computations from one layer to the next.
-One of the early models that aimed to describe object recognition, inspired by the neurophysiological findings of Hubel and Wiesel (Chapter V), was the Neocognitron, developed by Japanese computer scientist Kunihiko Fukushima.
-This model had two possible operations: a linear tuning function (performed by "simple" cells) and a non-linear OR operation (performed by "complex" cells, Section V.5).
+One of the early models that aimed to describe object recognition, inspired by the neurophysiological findings of Hubel and Wiesel (Section 5.4), was the neocognitron, developed by Japanese computer scientist Kunihiko Fukushima.
+This model had two possible operations: a linear tuning function (performed by "simple" cells) and a nonlinear OR operation (performed by "complex" cells, Section 5.5).
 These two operations were alternated and repeated through the multiple layers in the computational hierarchy.
-This model demonstrated that such linear/non-linear cascades can achieve scale and position tolerance in a letter recognition task.
-The Neocognitron architecture inspired several subsequent efforts.
+This model demonstrated that such linear/nonlinear cascades can achieve scale and position tolerance in a letter recognition task.
+The neocognitron architecture inspired several subsequent efforts.